Brown-University-Library/DHDSsummer2021/00-Preparations.md

 ## Software to install

-For Tuesday 7/6, you may install AntConc (see page for Tuesday, July 6 for more details) in order to follow along the AntConc demo.
+_For Tuesday 7/6_, you may install AntConc (see page for Tuesday, July 6 for more details) in order to follow along the AntConc demo.

-For Friday 7/9 please download and install the Atom Text Editor. (see page for Friday, July 7 for more details)
+_For Friday 7/9_, please download and install the Atom Text Editor. (see page for Friday, July 7 for more details)